aws-samples/eks-workshop-v2/website/docs/fundamentals/exposing/aws-lb-controller.md

 The controller enables you to simplify operations and save costs by sharing an Application Load Balancer across multiple applications in your Kubernetes cluster.

-The AWS Load Balancer Controller has already been installed in our cluster, so we can get started creating resources.
+In this module you'll install the AWS Load Balancer Controller, then get started creating resources.

 :::info
 The AWS Load Balancer Controller was formerly named the AWS ALB Ingress Controller.